waldo323/schedcsv/README.md

    * list of speakers
    * list of speakers giving 3+ "hours" of talks ( an hour in this case is defined as 50 minutes...I think)
    * full output into a csv which google calendar should be able to import (works but seems to take a while to show up)

-hopeful additions
-   * calendar views per track and one for all the GoHs
+   * calendar views per track and one for the whole schedule (this last is not very useful in google calendar but should be useful for attendees)
-   * csv which could potentially be used by attendies... additional "interested in" column or something like that